Turbocharger: Turbo lag and boost threshold

 A similar phenomenon that is often mistaken for turbo lag is the boost threshold.
 This is where the engine speed (rpm) is currently below the operating range of the turbocharger system, therefore the engine is unable to produce significant boost.
 At low rpm, the exhaust gas flow rate is unable to spin the turbine sufficiently.

 The boost threshold causes delays in the power delivery at low rpm (since the unboosted engine must accelerate the vehicle to increase the rpm above the boost threshold), while turbo lag causes delay in the power delivery at higher rpm.

-Use of multiple turbochargers
+Use of several turbochargers

-Some engines use multiple turbochargers, usually to reduce turbo lag, increase the range of rpm where boost is produced, or simplify the layout of the intake/exhaust system.
+Some engines use several turbochargers, usually to reduce turbo lag, increase the range of rpm where boost is produced, or simplify the layout of the intake/exhaust system.
 The most common arrangement is twin turbochargers, however triple-turbo or quad-turbo arrangements have been occasionally used in production cars.

 Turbocharging versus supercharging

 The key difference between a turbocharger and a supercharger is that a supercharger is mechanically driven by the engine (often through a belt connected to the crankshaft) whereas a turbocharger is powered by the kinetic energy of the engine's exhaust gas.
 A turbocharger does not place a direct mechanical load on the engine, although turbochargers place exhaust back pressure on engines, increasing pumping losses.

 Supercharged engines are common in applications where throttle response is a key concern, and supercharged engines are less likely to heat soak the intake air.